"In the end… you really did bring me to Japan."

 Caren simply crossed her arms.

-she asked.
+She asked.

-"We're going to Germany," I replied calmly.
+"We're going to Germany."

-"To the Einzbern family's residence."
+"To the residence of the Einzbern family."

 A brief silence filled the room.